jimthompson5802/Regression/RegressionProject.md

 ## carb        -0.19942    0.82875 -0.2406  0.81218
 ```

 To find an alternative model, we use the **step** function to explore other formulations of the regression model.
-After running the procedure, the **step** function selected this formulation as the optimal representation **mpg ~ wt + qsec + am**.
+After running the procedure, the **step** function selected this formulation as the optimal representation: **Model 2 mpg ~ wt + qsec + am**.
 For this second model, the F-statistic is 52.7496 with a p-value is 1.2104 &times; 10<sup>-11</sup>  The selected model has these coefficients, which based on the respective p-values are
 statistically significant.

 ```